 My name is Loyd Bourgeois.
 And while that is not exactly my life story, it’s close.
 Okay.
 Maybe not.
 But this is…

 I am a native-Louisianian, growing up in a small town in St. Charles Parish named Bayou Gauche.
 I am a Catholic family man with three beautiful children and a loving wife.
 I have an engineering degree from LSU and graduated cum laude from Tulane Law School.
 I am member of: the National Organization of Social Security Claimants’ Representatives (NOSSCR), the National Association of Disability Representatives (NADR), the Louisiana State Bar Association, and the St. Charles Parish Bar Association.
 I am also the secretary of the Solo and Small Firms Section of the Louisiana State Bar Association and a notary public.
-I coach T-ball, soccer, and basketball.
-I serve as the secretary/treasurer of the Board of Directors of the United Way of St. Charles and am the Finance Committee Chairperson.
+I coach baseball, soccer, and basketball.
+I serve on the Board of Directors of the United Way of St. Charles, was formerly the board secretary/treasurer, and am currently the Finance Committee Chairperson.

 I love Louisiana despite its faults and am proud to be a part of New Orleans recovery.
 I am a Tiger die-hard, a Saints believer, and a Hornets fan.